elB4RTO/craplog-CLI/craplog/README.txt

            --auto-merge  ¦  auto-choose to merge sessions having the same date ¦
                          ¦
-      --max-size <size>  ¦  emit a warning if a file's size exceeds this limit ¦  the <size> is in MB, if set to 0 means unlimited ¦
+  --warning-size <size>  ¦  emit a warning if a file's size exceeds this limit
+                         ¦  the <size> is in MB, if set to 0 means unlimited ¦
                          ¦